-Start a new model file.
-If an existing model is open, Modeller will prompt for unsaved data to be saved before opening the new file.
+- Start a new model file.
+If an existing model is open Modeller will prompt for unsaved data to be saved before opening the new file. - Enter the file name as slope stability modelling in 2D - Use the default User-defined working folder. - Ensure an Analysis type of 2D Inplane is set.